merps/go-bigiq/README.md

 > **Note**: You must be on version 11.4+!
 For the features that deal with internal data groups, you must be running version 11.6+!

 ### Examples & Documentation
-Visit the [GoDoc][godoc-go-bigip] page for package documentation and examples.
+Visit the [GoDoc][godoc-go-bigiq] page for package documentation and examples.

 Here's a [blog post][blog] that goes a little more in-depth.